Uwe Reinhardt: Biography

-Reinhardt was born 1937 in Osnabrück, Germany, and later emigrated to Canada where he received his Bachelor of Commerce degree from University of Saskatchewan.
+Reinhardt was born 1937 in Osnabrück, Germany, and later emigrated to Canada, where he received his Bachelor of Commerce degree from University of Saskatchewan.
 He later received a Ph.D. in economics from Yale University in 1970, with a thesis titled "An Economic Analysis of Physicians' Practices" under the supervision of Richard Ruggles.
 He taught courses in economic theory and policy, accounting, and health economics and policy.
-Reinhardt's scholarly work focused on economics and policy and included more far-reaching topics such as cost-benefit analyses of the Lockheed L-1011 TriStar and the Space Shuttle.
-He died of sepsis on November 14, 2017 in Princeton, NJ.
+Reinhardt's scholarly work focused on economics and policy and included more far-reaching topics such as cost–benefit analyses of the Lockheed L-1011 TriStar and the Space Shuttle.
+He died of multiple myeloma complications /sepsis on November 14, 2017, in Princeton, NJ.
 Reinhardt was married to Tsung-Mei Cheng, also known as May Reinhardt.